-4.1 Under the relevant good practice and to facilitate the development of robust managerial arrangements the Council is required to prepare a Strategic Risk Register as part of its risk management framework.
-This report is in part intended for Members and Officers to consider whether the Council has adopted an appropriate approach to its management of risk.
+4.1 Under the relevant good practice and to facilitate the development of robust managerial arrangements the Council is required to prepare a Strategic Risk Register as part of its risk management framework and to manage its Partnership arrangements effectively.
+This report is in part intended for Members and Officers to consider whether the Council has adopted an appropriate approach to its management of risk and partnerships.
+It is part of a well established framework of debate within the Council and with external partners with options in respect of both the risks identified and the management processes considered as part of that ongoing debate.